bensonchoyintuitas/intuitas_knowledgebase/level_2.md

 **_Bronze_**

+*Landing*

+Initial storage area for raw data from source systems.

 Data is maintained in a primarily raw format, with the possibility of adding extra fields that might be useful later, such as for identifying duplicates.
 These fields could include the source file name and the load date.

-*Landing*

-Initial storage area for raw data from source systems.
 - Partitioned by load date (YYYY/MM/DD/HH)
 - Raw data preserved in original format
-- Typically append-only for event data
+- Append-only immitable data.
 - Schema changes tracked but not enforced

 *ODS (Operational Data Store)*